glorayye/angular-advanced-springboot/readme.md

-# Setting Up Gitpod for Java and Spring Boot
+# Setting Up Gitpod for Angular and Spring Boot
 Follow these steps to configure your Gitpod environment for Java, Spring Boot, and Spring services development:

 ## 1. Setting up the Dockerfile